devnich/python-programming/README.md

 ## **(Optional) Beginner Challenge**: From Strings to Lists and Back

-1. Given this Python code...
+1. Given this Python code…

     ``` python
     print('string to list:', list('tin'))